1. Write your book’s teaser/description.

 - Endorsements, reviews, and testimonies

-- Links to videos of you
+- Links to videos of you (especially videos of you being interviewed about your book and/or your topic)

 - Links to past radio/podcast interviews